gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 ## How does this gem5 simulation inside SST keep in-sync with SST?

-This is an important question.
-For gem5 to work with SST they ,must be simulating with some common understanding of time to exchange information between one another at the right time.
+For gem5 to work with SST they must be simulating with some common understanding of time to exchange information between one another at the right time.
 The short answer here is gem5 keeps in lockstep with the SST clock but let's look at the code that does so in `ext/sst/gem5.cc`:

 ```cpp
 bool